Since 2009, investors have poured over half a billion dollars into wearable tech startups.

 12. Creativity in online advertising will become vital

-If you write a crappy AdWords advert today, you’ll get your 0.5% CTR and carry on with your day as usual.
+If you write a crappy Google Ads advert today, you’ll get your 0.5% CTR and carry on with your day as usual.
 Besides wasting budget, little harm is done.

 With Pay-Per Gaze advertising and one-card search results, you’re quite literally sticking an ad in someone’s face.
 Understandably, bad advertising won’t just under perform – it’ll aggravate potential customers.